STANDARD CONDITIONS OF CONTRACT FOR THE SUPPLY OF GOODS AND SERVICES BY 3DI EQUIPMENT LTD TO A CUSTOMER

 (a) if at the time when delivery is due there shall be any outstanding invoice issued by the Supplier to the Customer which has not been paid in full or

 5.4 The Supplier reserves the right at any time prior to the delivery of the Goods to adjust the stated price to take into account any increase in the cost of the Goods due to:

 (a) any factor beyond the Supplier’s control (including foreign exchange fluctuations, increase in taxes and duties, and increases in labour, materials and other manufacturing costs;

 (b) any requests by the Customer to change the delivery date(s), quantities or types of Goods ordered; or

 (c) any delay caused by any instructions of the Customer and failure by the Customer to give the Supplier adequate or accurate information or instructions.

-5.5 The Customer is responsible for the cost of all labour and plant for the removal of the Goods from the Supplier’s premises and will upon demand indemnify the Supplier for al expenses, losses costs injury or damage suffered in connection with the removal of the Goods howsoever caused.
+5.7 The Customer is responsible for the cost of all labour and plant for the removal of the Goods from the Supplier’s premises and will upon demand indemnify the Supplier for all expenses, losses, costs, injury or damage suffered in connection with the removal of the Goods howsoever caused.

-5.7 In the event that the Goods are exported overseas, the Supplier will have satisfied its delivery obligations (including all necessary permits, licences and clearances for any Goods that is to be exported outside of the UK) on consignment of the Goods to the shipper for delivery to the port of destination (of which a bill of lading shall be determinative proof that it has been done);
+5.11 If the Supplier is to export the Goods overseas, the Supplier will have satisfied its delivery obligations (including all necessary permits, licences and clearances for any Goods that is to be exported outside of the UK) on consignment of the Goods to the shipper for delivery to the port of destination (of which a bill of lading shall be determinative proof that it has been done);

 6. TITLE AND RISK